 Cloncurry Stockman’s Challenge and Campdraft

-The Curley Cattle Transport Cloncurry Stockman’s Challenge and Campdraft is on again from 12th to 17th July 2017.
+The Curley Cattle Transport Cloncurry Stockman’s Challenge and Campdraft is on again from 11th - 15th July 2018.
 Regarded as one of the greatest horse events in Australia, the Curry Challenge is an elite and prestigious event, drawing competitors from all states in to a fierce and thrilling competition.
 The event is held at the Cloncurry Equestrian Centre, Cloncurry QLD.